nrclark/grouplib/README.md

      outputs are missing, this list includes a special PHONY target that forces a rebuild of the target group.

-`$(call group_finish,groupname)`
-     Should be called as the last step in the target-group's recipe.
-     Creates the sentinel directory if it is missing, and touches the target-group's sentinel.

 ### Advanced use cases ###

 `$(call group_outputs,groupname)`